We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Watch this video to see why Arbtech are the best asset you can possibly have when you need ecology or tree surveys to help you obtain planning permission.

-Developing contaminated land: engage experts to achieve planning consent
+Developing contaminated land: engage experts to satisfy planning conditions

-Working in accordance with the UK’s contaminated land regime is essential for sustainable development, particularly as the government encourages the reuse of brownfield sites under the National Planning Policy Framework (NPPF).
+Working in accordance with the UK’s contaminated land regime and environmental damage regulations is essential for sustainable development, particularly as the government encourages the re use of brownfield sites under the National Planning Policy Framework (NPPF).
+Geo-environmental consultants are experts in advising on polluted land issues and creating a contaminated land strategy to make a site safe for re use.

-Significant pollution: oil in the surface water of a green field.
+Oil in the surface water of a field causing significant pollution.

-Land contamination can arise from various sources, including:
+Land contamination can arise from previous land uses including:

 • Industrial activities: Historical industrial operations such as factories, mines, and landfills often leave behind substances like heavy metals, radioactive substances, oils, and organic compounds.